 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More...

-If you are looking for a great bike to commute on during the week and take on longer rides at the weekend, German e-bike leader Haibike have the perfect model for you.
+If you are looking for a great bike to commute on during the week and take on longer rides at the weekend, German e-bike leader Haibike has the perfect model for you.

 At the 2010 Interbike show, Haibike revealed what is considered to be the forefather of e-mountain bikes, the eQ XDURO.
 This was the first e-bike that was actually able to be taken off-road and understandably it was a huge success, selling out quickly.
 The design was then used by Haibike on many later e-bikes.

-Shimano take care of the gears.
-The 11 speed SLX M7000 cassette has a range of 11-42 teeth.
-Up front there is a SRAM X-Sync crankset with a 16 tooth chainring.
+Shimano takes care of the gears.
+The 11-speed SLX M7000 cassette has a range of 11-42 teeth.
+Upfront there is an SRAM X-Sync crankset with a 16 tooth chainring.
 Connecting the two is a strong KMC X9 chain.

 PS!
-Remember to check the chain for wear after 1000 miles and each 500 miles after that.
+Remember to check the chain for wear after 1000 miles and every 500 miles after that.

-A Shimano Deore XT M8000 derailleur connected to a Shimano SLX M7000 rapidfire shifter ensure effective and immediate gear shifting.
+A Shimano Deore XT M8000 derailleur connected to a Shimano SLX M7000 Rapidfire shifter ensures effective and immediate gear shifting.
 Keeping everything spinning is a reliable FSA bottom bracket.
 The Xduro Trekking 4.0 comes with plastic platform pedals, which will get the job done, but you may want to swap them for your pedals of choice.